CacheboxInc/HDM-documentation/macros/Performing Migrations/default.md

 ### Unresolved Issues

-**Refer to the Troubleshooting Guide if failure issues are not resolved.
+**Refer to the Troubleshooting section if failure issues are not resolved.
 The failure might have been caused by a known product issue. **

-**PrimaryIO support may be required.
-Refer to the Install Guide for the details. **
+**PrimaryIO support may be required. **